vantage-sh/docs.vantage.sh/docs/connecting.md

 Vantage allows you to connect multiple AWS accounts.
 We advise that you connect your master AWS account first.
 By default, we require you to start with one AWS account and ensure it properly connected.
 Upon connecting a master AWS account, Vantage will profile for all member accounts present in the organization.
 Vantage will be able to show you accrued costs from all member accounts in the organization as well as active resources that are present in that _master AWS account_.

 In the event that you have multiple member accounts and want to view Active Resources present in those accounts, Vantage will offer you the ability to run something called a CloudFormation StackSet that will create one role per AWS member account.
-You're also welcome to skip this step and add/remove AWS accounts from your [account settings](https://console.vantage.sh/settings/organization/workspaces) whenever you see fit. '
+You're also welcome to skip this step and add/remove AWS accounts from your [account settings](https://console.vantage.sh/settings/organization/workspaces) whenever you see fit.

 We recommend using StackSets if you have several accounts you would like to connect.
 This will automate the process for all of the accounts in your Organizational Unit.
 When connecting your account, if you have at least one member account, you will see instructions specific to your account on how to connect your member accounts using StackSets.

+### StackSet Prerequisites

+Note that in order to leverage StackSets, you must enable organizations access to operate a service managed stack set.
+You'll need to enable this in the AWS Console UI.
+In the event you don't have this enabled and attempt to run a StackSet command you'll get the following error:

+`An error occurred (ValidationError) when calling the CreateStackSet operation: You must enable organizations access to operate a service managed stack set`

+AWS maintains instructions for the latest way of enabling this which you can find [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs.html).

 ### Connecting with Terraform